imqueue/imqueue.com/tutorial/user-service.md

-Now we need to implement required operations on that data, which can be called by a remote client, so we are going to implement our public service methods now.
+Now we need to implement required operations on that data, which can be called by a remote client, so we are going to implement our public service methods.

-Open `./user/src/User.ts` file which contains our service class implementation which we are going to change.
+Open `./user/src/User.ts` file containing our service class implementation which we are going to change.

 #### Prepare Database Connection